ssmagula/ssmagula.github.io/_posts/2017-01-04-welcome-to-new-site-jekyll.markdown

 {% highlight ruby %}
 git push origin <new-branch-name>
 {% endhighlight %}
-Finally, checkout master, pull master to make sure master is up to data, and then merge and push:
+Finally, checkout master and git pull master to make sure the master branch is up to date, and then merge and push:
 {% highlight ruby %}
 git checkout master
-git pull origin master  # Ensure master is up-to-date git merge <new-branch-name>
+git pull origin master  # Ensure master is up-to-date git merge <new-branch-name> # Merge the new-branch-name into master
+{% endhighlight %}

+#### PUBLISH AND CLEANUP
+To make the changes go live on your site use:
+{% highlight ruby %}
 git push -u origin master
 {% endhighlight %}
 Your site will be updated in a minute or so.
-If you want to delete the branch you can
+If you want to delete the branch you were using you can
 {% highlight ruby %}
 git branch -d <new-branch-name>
 {% endhighlight %}

 #### WHY JEKYLL?
 What can you do with Jekyll?
 Well, pretty much anything that you can do with Ruby.
 If you're like me, and eager to learn more Ruby, then Jekyll is a great way to ease into things.
 Take a look at the list of blog posts in `/blog` (or the footer of the home page), under the hood there's a bit of embedded Ruby in the HTML and this Ruby says: make a list of all the blog articles, discard all but the most recent four posts, then create a 23-word excerpt for each, and output the hed, dek, small image, and excerpt into these HTML tags here.
 The hed, dek, etc. are all defined in the front matter of the markdown file you use to create the post.
 'Front matter' sound confusing?
 Just open the sample posts that are baked into the default new site.
 It'll make instant sense.
 They're just variables that you can refer to elsewhere.